DannieBGoode/criptomo/_posts/202106/en/2021-06-01-what-are-schnorr-signatures.md

 lang: en
 ---

-Schnorr signatures were originally developed by Claus Schnoor, a German cryptographer and mathematician who decided to protect them through a patent for many years, which finally expired in 2008 (months before the Bitcoin whitepaper).
+Schnorr signatures were originally developed by Claus Schnorr, a German cryptographer and mathematician who decided to protect them through a patent for many years, which finally expired in 2008 (months before the Bitcoin whitepaper).
 Among other benefits, schnorr firms stand out for their simplicity and efficiency.

 <!--more-->